you915/A-Comparative-Portfolio-Analysis-and-a-glimpse-into-the-future/README.md

 ### Data Used for Analysis

-Out of a list of [Top 25 S&P 500](image/stock_list.png) companies, 5 stocks were chosen(highlighted) based on high dividend payments and sector diversification.
+1. Out of a list of [Top 25 S&P 500](image/stock_list.png) companies, 5 stocks were chosen(highlighted) based on high dividend payments and sector diversification.

-Global X fintech ETF the oldest and most established fintech ETF was chosen from a list of [Top ETFs](image/etf_list.png).
+2. Global X fintech ETF the oldest and most established fintech ETF was chosen from a list of [Top ETFs](image/etf_list.png).

-API used for coronavirus data for USA.
+3. API used for coronavirus data for USA.

-Py Visualization Library.
+4. Tabulate was used to Pretty-print tabular data in Python, a library and a command-line utility.

 ### Limitations

 - Past performance is no indication of future performance, no one can say whether the stock market will perform the same way in the next 10 years.
 However, one can use past performance to create some hypothetical scenarios that allow you to consider possible outcomes.

 ### References: